What does it mean?

 By Scott Elliff.

-A handful of mostly larger wineries in Virginia operate under a different classification, with their requirement being that 75% of the grapes must come from within the state, but not necessarily grown by the winery itself.
+A handful of mostly larger wineries operate under a different classification, with their requirement being that 75 percent of the grapes must come from Virginia (as below), but none necessarily being grown by them, on a farm.

 A label reading Virginia or Virginia White (or Red) Wine means at least 75 percent of the grapes were grown in the Commonwealth.